 The presentation will combine lecture, staged-reading excerpts and some in-class brainstorming and freewriting exercises.
 We welcome students from all genres to consider trying their hand at scriptwriting, ‘in short’.

-James Patrick Kelly, Mike Kimball, David Mura, Elizabeth Searle
+James Patrick Kelly, Michael Kimball, David Mura, Elizabeth Searle

-Screenwriters and playwrights Jim Kelly, Mike Kimball, David Mura & Elizabeth Searle will use staged readings of scenes from film and theatre (cast with student volunteers) that illustrate some of the key elements in character, relationship, and story development that can make dialogue come to life.
+Screenwriters and playwrights James Patrick Kelly, Michael Kimball, David Mura & Elizabeth Searle will use staged readings of scenes from film and theatre (cast with student volunteers) that illustrate some of the key elements in character, relationship, and story development that can make dialogue come to life.
 Topics to be covered will include: anticipation, reversal, character progression, dramatic tension, suspense, story & the three-act structure.
 Script excerpts from Raging Bull, Good Will Hunting, A Streetcar Named Desire, The Iceman Cometh, etc, etc, etc.

 Open to students of all genres; the lessons of live drama and its unique demands can also be applied to other forms of narrative.
 We all want to keep our audience on the edge of their seats, eager to hear every word.

 With help from visiting (and volunteer) actors, playwright Mike Kimball will illustrate some essential elements of the compelling 10-minute play and share some secrets of how he gets his plays performed onstage.
 Topics to be covered will include: sketch vs. story; the barely naked stage; action, activity, and dialogue; character development; the three-act structure in miniature . . . and finding your theatre community.